 Colombo in development

-As we wanted to see more of this new, fresh destination than just the coastal tourist strip we toured two weeks around Sri Lanka, driving more than 1600 km in all.
+We were going to see this new, fresh destination, more than just the coastal tourist strip.
+So we toured two weeks around Sri Lanka, driving more than 1600 km in all.
 We did it by car, but we didn’t drive ourselves.

-Sri Lanka is one of those countries where many travelers choose to take a car and a driver for their stay – and relax on the back seat without bigger concerns about the chaotic traffic.
-Yes, the traffic is chaotic and at the same time well organized, it’s just that they behave so differently in traffic than we do in Europe.
+Sri Lanka is one of those countries where many travelers choose to take a car and a driver for their stay – and relax on the back seat without any major concerns about the chaotic traffic.
+Yes, the traffic is chaotic and at the same time well organized.
+It’s just that they behave so differently than we do in Europe.

 Men talking in traffic